Amrit-Kaur05/and101-project2/README.md

 ## Summary

-"Android Kotlin Debugging" is an android app that was riddled with some pretty nasty Kotlin bugs.
+"Android Kotlin Debugging" is an android app that was originially riddled with many Kotlin bugs.
 With those gone, it's a collection of widgets for a variety of purposes!

 If I had to describe this project in three (3) emojis, they would be: 🔧⚙️✅